Adult Faith Exploration Programs

 Currently we are holding classes in person and on Zoom.

-Our adult classes are held in the evening or during the day.
-Most are open to the public.
+Most of our adult classes are open to the public.
 The teachers are members of the congregation and invited speakers who want to explore thought-provoking topics.
-The class format leaves time for questions and discussions.
-We usually ask for a $10 donation for a class series.

 - Deepen the understanding of our faith and its history

 - Explore other religious philosophies and their role in our spiritual growth

 - Strengthen our connections with each other, other faiths, and the world

 - Provide opportunities to enrich our spiritual paths

 - The process for registering is usually described in information about the course.

 - Contact Betty Kirk at AdultFaithExp@uussd.org for more information.

 A UU Tuneup — New Class, March 8, 15, and 22 — in person; and March 9, 16, and 23 on Zoom